 Argentine tenor José Cura has sung Otello at multiple venues – including six times at the Met, all in 2013.
 He solves Esultate’s difficulty by lowering the piece a full tone and even at this pitch he still omits the grace note.
 Esultate Cura

-Jonas Kauffman started singing Otello in 2017.
+Jonas Kaufmann started singing Otello in 2017.
 The following excerpt is from his first performance as Otello.
 Like all his work, his version is intelligent and perfectly sung.
 He’s continuing to sing the role and likely is the best Otello now active.
-Kauffman Esultate
+Kaufmann Esultate

 Australian tenor Stuart Skelton was the Otello in the Met’s current run of the opera.
 He was competent, though not very exciting.
 Skelton Esultate